Arrangement and Description: Special Formats¶

 Collections predominantly containing AV materials are processed in the AV department according to separate guidelines.

-Determination must be made upon separation, whether to shelve AV material boxes alongside the manuscript or records boxes or transfer them to the AV Department for storage and access.
+Determination must be made whether to shelve AV material boxes alongside the manuscript or records boxes or transfer them to the Audiovisual Department (AV) for storage and access.
+In general, formats that require special equipment for viewing are kept in the AV Department.
 Use the following format-specific guidelines to make your determination:

 Exceptions are:

-• Legal-size (or smaller) items that constitute less than a ½ manuscript box.
-These are given to the AV Dept. to be placed in the small collections hanging files.
+- Legal-size (or smaller) items that constitute less than a ½ manuscript box.
+These are given to the AV to be placed in the small collections hanging files.

-• Oversize items that will not adequately fit in the largest available flat box (approx. 30" x 40").
-Contact the AV Dept. for storage options.
+- Oversize items that will not adequately fit in the largest available flat box (approx. 30" x 40").
+Contact AV for storage options.

-1. Photographic negatives or slides are transferred to the AV Dept.
+- Photographic negatives are transferred to the AV Department

-2. Audio, film, or video recordings are transferred to the AV Dept.
+- Audio, film, or video recordings are transferred to AV

-3. Fine art or sculpture are transferred to the AV Dept.
+- Fine art or sculpture are transferred to AV

 Mechanics